nyc-crh/site/content/gallery/memorandum-to-counselors.md

 [^1]: Memorandum to Counselors, Collection of Honora Rubenstein.

-[^2]: “Camp Jened To Continue Treatments,” *New York Herald Tribune*, April 30, 1953, Collection of Honora Rubenstein
+[^2]: “Camp Jened To Continue Treatments,” *New York Herald Tribune*, April 30, 1953, Collection of Honora Rubenstein.

-[^3]: “Disabled Kids, Adults Attend Upstate Camp,” *Sunday News New York’s Picture Newspaper,* May 1, 1955, Collection of Honora Rubenstein.
+[^3]: “Disabled Kids, Adults Attend Upstate Camp,” *Sunday News/New York’s Picture Newspaper,* May 1, 1955, Collection of Honora Rubenstein.

-[^4]: “Camp Jened To Continue Treatments,” *New York Herald Tribune*; “Disabled Kids, Adults Attend Upstate Camp,” *Sunday News New York’s Picture Newspaper*; Jim LeBrecht, interviewed by Dr. Jessica Murray and Jasmine Leiser, April 28, 2023, via Zoom; Jackie and Jeff Rubenstein, interviewed by Jasmine Leiser, March 29, 2023, via Zoom; Jackie and Jeff Rubenstein, interviewed by Jasmine Leiser, April 19, 2023, via Zoom; Reunion Remarks, Collection of Honora Rubenstein; Steven L. Sles, “A Haven for the Handicapped,” January 18, 1954, Collection of Honora Rubenstein; United Cerebral Palsy, “Camp Scholarships Will Be Awarded to Handicapped Adults,”Collection of Honora Rubenstein.
+[^4]: “Camp Jened To Continue Treatments,” *New York Herald Tribune*; “Disabled Kids, Adults Attend Upstate Camp,” *Sunday News/New York’s Picture Newspaper*; Jim LeBrecht, interviewed by Dr. Jessica Murray and Jasmine Leiser, April 28, 2023, via Zoom; Jackie and Jeff Rubenstein, interviewed by Jasmine Leiser, March 29, 2023, via Zoom; Jackie and Jeff Rubenstein, interviewed by Jasmine Leiser, April 19, 2023, via Zoom; Reunion Remarks, Collection of Honora Rubenstein; Steven L. Sles, “A Haven for the Handicapped,” January 18, 1954, Collection of Honora Rubenstein; United Cerebral Palsy, “Camp Scholarships Will Be Awarded to Handicapped Adults,” Collection of Honora Rubenstein.